-As Vice-President, Student Success, Chris McGrath ensures George Brown College provides a best-in-class academic experience and excellent student services and supports.
+As Vice-President, Student Success, Chris McGrath ensures George Brown College provides the optimal conditions for students to succeed, both in and out of the classroom.
 He works to cultivate an environment on campus that promotes lifelong learning and leadership as students prepare for their future careers.

 Chris oversees Library and Learning Supports, Student Life, Career Services, Athletics, Student Health, Counselling and Accessible Learning, Student Concerns, Business Services, and Student Retention Research.
 He brings 18 years of leadership experience in student affairs to his role at George Brown, in both public and private post-secondary institutions in Canada and the United States.